maximilianh/crisporPaper/README.md

         Output: out/binClassMetrics.tsv, with precision, recall and f1 values for every combination of score and dataset.

+monteCarloAlena.py
+monteCarloSchoenig.py
+        Calculate P-Values to obtain a certain result from the Schoenig or Alena (="Shkumatava") datasets.
+        Input: effData/alenaAll.scores.tab or effData/schoenig.scores.tab
+        Output: To stdout

 compRelativeScores.py: pick out pairs of guides on the same gene and compare efficiency scores for them simulate.py: pick 2,3,4 guides and determine how if one gave a better result than X percent in the experiment.
         repeat 1000 times and give percentage.
-Also try using only guides with higher than 0.1-1.0 efficiency scores. compareTools.py: for each guide, get recall, sens, spec for CRISPOR and MIT compareMitCrisporSpecScore.py: compare the MIT with the CRISPOR specificity score.
+Also try using only guides with higher than 0.1-1.0 efficiency scores.

+compareTools.py: for each guide, get recall, sens, spec for CRISPOR and MIT compareMitCrisporSpecScore.py: compare the MIT with the CRISPOR specificity
+        score.
 CRISPOR uses the same formula but a more sensitive aligner, so